Average Characteristic Polynomials of Determinantal Point Processes: Application to multiple orthogonal polynomials

 \subsection{Proofs}

 Before providing proofs for Theorems \ref{ThHermite} and \ref{ThLaguerre}, we first precise a few points concerning MOP Ensembles, that we introduced in Section \ref{MOP1}.

 A sequence of measures $(\mu_N)_N$, weights $w_{j,N}\in L^2(\mu_N)$, $1\leq j\leq r$, and a path-like sequence of multi-indices $(\bv n^{(N)})_N$ induce a sequence of MOP Ensembles.
 Namely, for each $N$ one can associate random variables $x_1,\ldots,x_N$ distributed according to \eqref{MOPdensity} where we chose for the multi-index $\bv n=\bv n^{(N)}$.
-For the monic polynomial $P_{k,N}$ of degree $k$ appearing in the kernel \eqref{kernelMOP}, one can choose the $\bv n^{(k)}$-th (type II) MOP associated with $\mu_N$ and the $w_{j,N}$'s.
-The associated biorthogonal functions $Q_{k,N}$'s can then be constructed from the type I MOPs, see \cite[Theorem 23.1.6]{Is}, and Assumption \ref{structassump} is satisfied with $\frak q_N=1$.
+As Biorthogonal Ensembles, one can chose $P_{k,N}$ to be the $\bv n^{(k)}$-th (type II) MOP associated with $\mu_N$ and the $w_{j,N}$'s.
+The associated biorthogonal functions $Q_{k,N}$'s can then be constructed for any $k\in\N$ from the type I MOPs, see \cite[Theorem 23.1.6]{Is}, and Assumption \ref{structassump} is satisfied with $\frak q_N=1$.
 We moreover recall that the average characteristic polynomial $\chi_N$ equals $P_{N,N}$.

-In order to obtain growth estimates for the $\langle xP_{k,N},Q_{m,N}\rangle_{L^2(\mu_N)}$'s, we now describe a connection with the so-called nearest neighbors recurrence coefficients, which are in practice easier to compute.
+In order to obtain growth estimates for the $\langle xP_{k,N},Q_{m,N}\rangle_{L^2(\mu_N)}$'s, we now describe a connection with the so-called nearest neighbors recurrence coefficients, which are sometimes easier to compute.